vikbhatt/fpss-notes/_sources/fpps/week4/week4_3.md

 We call types for which this relationship holds *covariant* because their subtyping relationship varies with the type parameter.

-Can every parametrized is covariant?
+Can every parametrized type be covariant?

 ## Array Typing Problem